Student Responsibilities

 Accommodations are not automatically applied, and DS staff do not send your Accommodation Letters for you.

-- Your Action: Each semester you need accommodations, you are responsible for sending your Accommodation Letters to your instructors via the DS Student Portal.
+- Each semester you need accommodations, you are responsible for sending your Accommodation Letters to your instructors via the DS Student Portal.

 - Important: Accommodations are not retroactive.
 They only begin once your faculty formally receives your Accommodation Letter.